GR-Med-Riadh/Electronics-History/README.md

 ### Open-Source Potential
 - Encourages collaboration and modifications by the maker community.

-The **Electronics History Board** is more than a circuit—it’s a **time machine** that lets you experience the milestones of electronics firsthand.
+The **Electronics History Board** is more than a circuit, it’s a **time machine** that lets you experience the milestones of electronics firsthand.
 By combining **history, theory, and hands-on experimentation**, this board makes learning electronics **engaging, practical, and fun**.

 ## Interested in the Book?
 If you're curious about the **full story behind the Electronics History Board** and want to dive deeper into the history, theory, and practical applications of electronics, I’ve written a comprehensive book on the subject.
 Feel free to reach out to me if you’d like to read it or learn more!